Grooming a child under the age of 16 for sexual conduct charges

 Questions To Consider

-What was the nature of the communication with the child?
+What was the nature of communication with the child?
 What was your intention with this communication?
 Did you communicate with another adult regarding the child and what was the purpose of this communication?

 What to Do Next